halfflat/tinyopt/README.md

 Non-features:

 * Doesn't support multibyte encodings with shift sequences.
   This is due to laziness.
-* (But does try not to break UTF-8 at least.)
+But it tries not to break UTF-8 at least.
-  This, essentially, is also due to laziness.
 * Does not automatically generate help/usage text.
   The user code really ought to know best in this circumstance.
 * No localization in `usage` helper function.
-  This would not be terribly hard to add, but will maybe sorta add this later.
+  This would not be terribly hard to add, but might add that later.
-* Does not automatically enforce any inter-option constraints (other than the new modal options, see below!).
+* Does not automatically enforce any inter-option constraints (other than the modal to::when() and to::then() options, see below!).
   This can require arbitrarily complex support in any library, where it can instead be handled much more easily on the user side.